lightning/bolts/02-peer-protocol.md

 a new one on reconnect; the other node will eventually forget the original channel due to never receiving `funding_locked`.

-For normal operation and during shutdown, the updates are similarly forgotten, though in this case the loss of `revoke_and_ack` can cause an entire retransmission of the previous updates and commitment: this is OK, as the recipient will simply ignore duplicates (as documented in the requirements for [`update_add_htlc`](#adding-an-htlc-update_add_htlc) and [Removing an HTLC](#removing-an-htlc-update_fulfill_htlc-update_fail_htlc-and-update_fail_malformed_htlc).
+For normal operation and during shutdown, the loss of `revoke_and_ack` can cause an entire retransmission of the previous updates and commitment: this is OK, as the recipient will simply ignore duplicates (as documented in the requirements for [`update_add_htlc`](#adding-an-htlc-update_add_htlc) and [Removing an HTLC](#removing-an-htlc-update_fulfill_htlc-update_fail_htlc-and-update_fail_malformed_htlc).

-This retransmission is required to generally be a super-set of the original, to give the same result whether the first transmission was committed or not.
-The exception for `update_fee` applies because `update_fee` simply overrides previous `update_fee` messages, though a retransmission has to send at least one `update_fee` message if one was sent originally.
+Retransmission is required to be a super-set of the original, to give the same result whether the first transmission was committed or not.
+But note that technically `update_fee` is always a super-set of any previous `update_fee` because it simply replaces it.

-Note that if no `commitment_signed` was sent in the first place, there's no requirement to retransmit those (uncommitted) updates.
+This means that the receiving node may or may not forget `update_` until it sends out `revoke_and_ack`; it does not have to commit them to permanent storage.

 Once an acceptable `closing_signed` has been received, the protocol guarantees that it will be better to use than any previous